A brief look at how Sano and Hajime are doing together a couple of months after Seeing Red.

 “I don’t know what you would have done.
 But I know you could have made the right decision even without me.”
-Hajime said this fairly casually, but he was sure Sano would know just how seriously he meant it.
+Hajime said this fairly casually, but Sano would know just how seriously he meant it.
 Sano’s trust, and the satisfaction the offer thereof had unexpectedly raised in Hajime, deserved that serious response.
 More typically shallow interaction could resume afterwhile.

 “Your self-control is fine.
 When you’re not being too lazy to bother with it.”